rehierl/node-tree-outliner/1-3-hierarchies/1-6-hierarchy-of-sets-strict.md

 Note that

 * strict forest => simple forest
-* All hierarchies within a forest are disjoint.
+* Any forest is a union of disjoint hierarchies.
-* Any hierarchy can be identified by the CE of its root set.
+* Any hierarchy in a forest can be identified by the CE of its root set.